Hello,

 I expect more families and individuals will be located here.
 Long-timers and newcomers deserve a city that serves their needs.

-People expect and deserve to have confidence in each other and trust in the services of their city and its leaders.
+People expect and deserve to have confidence in each other and trust in the services of their city and its leaders–including their city manager.

 My sense is that some of Sallisaw’s confidence has recently waivered.
 I want to help reinstill some of that confidence and emphasize its promise.
-My description of our city – what it could be and how we could achieve it appears on a separate web page.
+My description of our city – what it could be and how we could achieve it appears on a separate pages.

 For Your Information